European Master in Health Economics and Management

 • Switzerland

-Students from all other countries €9,000 for the academic year 2023 – 2024
+Students from all other countries €9,000 (per year)

 A small side note: